hengjiew/MFIX-Exa/docs/source/inputs/InputsProblemDefinition.rst

    fluid.solve = myfluid

-   myfluid.molecular_weight = mixture

    myfluid.viscosity = constant
    myfluid.viscosity.constant = 1.8e-5

-   myfluid.specific_heat = constant
+   myfluid.specific_heat = mixture
-   myfluid.specific_heat.constant = 918

    myfluid.thermal_conductivity = constant
    myfluid.thermal_conductivity.constant = 0.024

    myfluid.reference_temperature = 298.15

    myfluid.species =  O2  He

    # this is optional. it has to be specified in case it is different than
    # the value passed in the species section